cherezov/orvibo/README.md

 ## TODO
 - [x] Learning and emiting RF 433MHz signal
 - [x] Test under linux platform
-- [ ] Consider python 2.7 support
+- [x] Consider python 2.7 support
 - [ ] API for adding new device
 - [ ] Installation script
 - [ ] Orvibo s20 event handler

 ## Requires
-* Python3 (tested on Win7 with python 3.4 and Ubuntu with python 3.2)
+* Python (tested on Win7 with python 2.7 and python 3.4 and Ubuntu with python 3.2)

 ## Usage
 ### As console app